Shad0wSeven/Quietfox-Proton/README.md

 ## Known Issues

-### UNTESTED ON WINDOWS!!!

-This theme is untested on Windows (I only have MacOS and Linux), if you encounter any errors, please open an issue!

 ### Transparent Themes

 These screenshots were taken using the [Google Chrome Light Theme](https://addons.mozilla.org/en-US/firefox/addon/google-chrome-light/) theme, transparent themes such as Alpenglow look really bad: